RM 431 Find Cheap Flights from Kuala Lumpur to China

 To calculate weekly average prices, KAYAK takes all prices for each week before departure over the last year for round-trip flights from Kuala Lumpur to China, removes the top 0.1% to account for outliers, and then takes the average of all the values for each week.

-To get a below-average price on the flight from Kuala Lumpur to China, you should book around 6 weeks before departure.
+To get a below-average price on a flight from Kuala Lumpur to China, you should book around 5 weeks before departure, which saves you about 31% compared to booking last-minute.
 For the absolute cheapest price, our data suggests you should book 24 weeks before departure.

 Good to know

-Flight from Kuala Lumpur to Kunming
+Flight from Kuala Lumpur Airport to Guangzhou

 FAQs - booking China flights